stefan22/rw2/readme.md

 - ***justify-content-center*** (as oppose to the one above that vertically aligns the content)
-  + horizontally centers the column within the row
+  + horizontally centers the column content within the row
 ```
   ex:
     <div class="row justify-content-center">